wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/4-collaborate-and-share.md

 **Designer shares a link to an individual report or individual dashboard**

-If a designer sends you and the other managers a link in email, and you select the link and install, that dashboard or report will show up as **Shared with me** content.
+A designer may send you and the other managers a link in email.
+When you select the link and install, that dashboard or report will show up as **Shared with me** content.
 As explained in previous units in this module, shared content can be viewed from the nav pane > **Shared with me** and from the **Home** page.

 ![Image of Shared with me tab](../media/1-4/power-bi-shared.png)